 Russ Chastain 12.31.19

 I firmly believe everyone should know how to safely operate a firearm.
 This includes loading, firing, and unloading — and of course, being able to hit one’s intended target and nothing else.
-This is ideally taught while a person is young, and there’s really no set rule for the age when a person is ready to learn.
+Teaching someone about guns is best done while a person is young, and there’s really no set rule for the age when a person is ready to learn.
 Everyone is different.

 When it’s time for a kid to learn about guns — and the sooner the better — a responsible, knowledgeable adult should teach him or her the basics.
 No pressure, no judgement, just education and guidance with safety and fun as priorities one and two.

 Some people tiptoe around the subject, but I’ll just say it: Shooting is fun!
 Yes, it requires serious devotion to safety and must always be done with great care, but if we do our shooting grimly in a regimented way, soberly poking holes in paper targets from afar, that’s actually pretty lame.

 I was recently surprised to learn that my 13-year-old niece had never fired a gun.
 Alas!
 But there was something I could do about that; I fetched a couple old 22 rifles and some Federal BYOB ammo, set up a series of soda cans on a safe private backstop, and began her firearms education.

 We began with the old Winchester 69A bolt action rifle my late father bought in his teens at Art’s Swap Shop in Tampa.
 The rifle cost him a whopping $15 — and he had to make payments on it.
 Years later, he used that rifle to teach my sister and me how to shoot.
 It was great to start my niece off with that very same Winchester.